 The Game Management Authority is responsible for regulating all game hunting activity in Victoria.
 Visit their website www.gma.vic.gov.au for all information regarding hunting in Victoria, including licences, where and when to hunt and all regulations.

-The 2020 duck hunting season will start at 8am on Saturday 2 May and will last five weeks, closing 30 minutes after sunset on Monday 8 June.
+- Duck hunting season opens at 8am on Saturday 2 May 2020 and closes 30 minutes after sunset on Monday 8 June 2020.

-For full details of the 2020 duck season, including any wetland closures, visit: www.gma.vic.gov.au
+For more information, including full details of the 2020 duck season, visit: www.gma.vic.gov.au

 Deer huntingThe deer stalking season begins Saturday 15 February until Tuesday 15 December 2020 within select national parks.